 Skip to content

-SedonaDB is a single-node analytical database engine with geospatial as the first-class citizen.
+SedonaDB is an open-source single-node analytical database engine with geospatial as a first-class citizen.
+It aims to deliver the fastest spatial analytics query speed and the most comprehensive function coverage available.

 Key features